The-AI-Alliance/microsite-template/README.md

 This repo contains the code and documentation for the AI Alliance: MICROSITE_TITLE.

-See the [repo README](https://the-ai-alliance.github.io/REPO_NAME/) for additional details about this project.
+See the [project website](https://the-ai-alliance.github.io/REPO_NAME/) for additional details about this project.

 TODO - Describe this project

+The rest of this README provides information for contributors, developers, and users of this project repo.

 ## Quick Tip - View the Website Locally